hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Teaching trigonometry?
 Perhaps Euclid is a little dry, but what about *non-Euclidean* geometry?
 This is a wonderful place for guided discovery and exploration.
+(Robert and Ellen Kaplan, on the other hand, have designed some Math Circle courses around the special properties of triangles.
+See their book *Out of the Labyrinth*.)
 And what could be more empowering than determining the size of the earth from the shadow of a stick, as [Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes#Measurement_of_the_Earth's_circumference) did in 100 BC.
-What about algebra?
-Try the unsolvability of the quintic, compass and straightedge constructions, and applications to dimensional analysis.
+For algebra, try the unsolvability of the quintic, compass and straightedge constructions, and applications to dimensional analysis.
 Logarithms?
 Here we have the density of prime numbers, slide rules, algorithmic